Current validation practice undermines surgical AI development: Discussion

-Several open research directions emerge from our presented pitfall taxonomy.
-At a conceptual level, future work should move beyond surrogate metrics toward validation that reflects clinical benefit and patient outcomes.
-This includes defining what constitutes sufficient performance within specific clinical contexts and establishing comparability across heterogeneous tasks.
-Methodologically, clear validation phases for SDS systems that integrate governance and stakeholder input, as well as standardized reporting, need to be defined and appropriately integrated into clinical trial design.
-Ensuring robustness through post-deployment monitoring, addressing catastrophic-failure risk and safety considerations, and enabling effective human-AI collaboration in the OR will be equally crucial.
-From a technical and adoption perspective, progress depends on harmonizing label ontologies and annotation protocols across datasets, facilitating validation for multimodal data while protecting patient privacy, and assessing behavioral consistency of AI models across samples and software versions to ensure stability after updates or retraining.
+Several open research directions emerge from our pitfall taxonomy.
+Future work should move beyond surrogate metrics toward validation that reflects clinical benefit and patient outcomes.
+This includes defining sufficient performance within specific clinical contexts and establishing comparability across heterogeneous tasks.
+Achieving this goal requires close collaboration between AI developers and clinicians.
+Such multidisciplinary input is essential for interpreting metrics in relation to workflow impact, safety, and patient outcomes.
+Clear validation phases integrating governance, stakeholder input, and standardized reporting need to be defined and integrated into clinical trial design.
+Post-deployment monitoring, addressing catastrophic-failure risk, and enabling effective human-AI collaboration in the OR will be equally crucial.
+From a technical and adoption perspective, progress depends on harmonizing label ontologies and annotation protocols, enabling privacy-preserving multimodal validation, and assessing behavioural consistency across samples and software versions.
 Finally, embedding clinician priorities, workflow impact, and real-time safety mechanisms should become integral validation goals.